BetterThanTomorrow/calva-docs/docs/connect.md

 There are also these settings:

 * `calva.jackInEnv`: An object with environment variables that will be added to the environment of the Jack-in process.
 * `calva.myCljAliases`: An array of `deps.edn` aliases not found in the project file.
-Use this to launch your REPL using your user defined aliases.
+Use this to tell Calva Jack-in to launch your REPL using your user defined aliases.
 * `calva.myLeinProfiles`: An array of Leiningen profiles not found in `project.clj`.
-Use adding your user defined profiles to Jack-in launch of the REPL.
+Use this to tell Calva Jack-in to launch your REPL using your user defined profiles.
 * `calva.openBrowserWhenFigwheelStarted`: _For Legacy Figwheel only._ A boolean controlling if Calva should automatically launch your ClojureScript app, once it is compiled by Figwheel.
 Defaults to `true`.

 ### Troubleshooting